imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/package-managers.md

 ### Conda / Mamba

-Cross-language package & environment manager—excellent when you need system libraries (BLAS, CUDA, GDAL). **Mamba** is a faster, drop-in alternative solver/CLI.
+Cross-language package & environment manager—excellent when we need system libraries (BLAS, CUDA, GDAL). **Mamba** is a faster, drop-in alternative solver/CLI.

 #### How to use (Conda)